141 Linked List Cycle

 - Check the base case of having an empty list and return

-as the empty list does not have a cycle. - Initialize
+Falseas the empty list does not have a cycle. - Initialize

-our slow and fast pointers ashead
+slowandfastour slow and fast pointers asheadandhead.nextrespectively. - While

-.
+fastandfast.nextare notNoneindicating the list has terminated, check iffast == slowindicating we have a list and returnTrue.
 Else, iterate the fast pointer two nodes ahead and iterate the slow pointer one node ahead.
-If thewhile
+If thewhileloop breaks indicating the list has terminated, returnFalseas there was no cycle.

 Complexity